janosgyerik/writing-markdown-well/README.md

 ### Semantic correctness

-It makes sense that the title of a document is special, and it should be marked distinctively from other parts.

-It makes sense that there should be only one such heading.
+A document should have only one title.
+The obvious formatting style for that is H1.
 Avoid multiple H1 headings within the same document.

-There can be multiple H2 headings within the top-level H1, and there can be multiple H3 headings within H2 headings.
+A document typically has multiple sections.
+The obvious formattings style for section headers is H2.

-The document structure should have headings ordered by their levels, with no gaps in between.
+A document should have headings ordered by their levels, with no gaps in between.
 For example:

 - H1 followed by H2 followed by H3 is correct